nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `REMARK` can take any value, but should not be blank.

 Examples:
-* `editAttendance m/1 e/1 h/0 r/Absent due to Covid` edits the attendance of the 1st member in the member list for the 1st event of the event list to be `0` hours and have a remark `Absent due to Covid`.
+* `editEnrolment m/1 e/1 h/0 r/Absent due to Covid` edits the enrolment of the 1st member in the member list for the 1st event of the event list to be `0` hours and have a remark `Absent due to Covid`.

 ### List all Members and all Events : `list`